dBankCore/steem/doc/building.md

 ### LOW_MEMORY_NODE=[OFF/ON]

-Builds steemd to be a consensus-only low memory node.
+Builds dpayd to be a consensus-only low memory node.
 Data and fields not needed for consensus are not stored in the object database.
 This option is recommended for witnesses and seed-nodes.